 The discussion will include informed consent/informed refusal, surrogate decision-making, advance directives, including individual instructions for health care, and durable powers of attorney for health care, plus Provider Orders for Life-Sustaining Treatment (POLST).

 Again this year, there will be an overview of the Hawai`i's Our Care, Our Choice law, enacted by the 2018 Legislature, which became effective in January 2019.
 The Act allows qualified patients in Hawai`i with a medically confirmed terminal illness, who are predicted to have less than six months to live, and who possess decision-making capacity, to determine their own medical care at the end of their lives.
 This law allows a qualified patient to request and obtain a prescription to end the qualified patient's life.

-The Law School is located at 2515 Dole Street and parking is available for $5 in lot 20 in the quarry parking structure
+The Clinical Building is adjacent to the Law School and the entrance is on the corner of Dole Street and Lower Campus Road.
+Parking is available for $5 in lot 20 in the quarry parking structure.

 Law--UHELP, Mānoa Campus